jameshughes89/cs102/src/site/topics/sorting/sorting-recursive.rst

         |
       - :math:`1, 2, 3, 4, 5, 6, 7, 8, 9`

-* In the last two rows, since the second list was empty, we know the remainder of the first list could simply be appended to the merged list
+* In the last two rows, since the second list was empty, the remainder of the first list can simply be appended to the merged list

 Splitting Lists
 ---------------

-* The merge algorithm requires sorted lists to start from
+* The merge algorithm requires sorted lists to start merging
 * However, when given an unsorted collection to sort, there are no sorted lists to start merging
 * Fortunately this is trivial to address

     * Keep splitting the unsorted collection in half

 * Eventually this will result in a set of lists that are either empty or size 1